Latest posts by Keerthana Nagarajan (see all)

 It took him nearly two years to cover all the 29 states of India, finishing in October 2014 in New Delhi.
 This is how his travel map looks like now, as his journey continued.

-From exploring the Andaman islands to skiing in Auli in Uttarakand, Hamid travelled from South to North, from East to West taking the cheapest and the best suited routes discovering India.
-And as he travelled one end to the other, he penned down details each night into his travel diary throughout his maiden solo trip.
-He also did a picture log every time there was network access on to his newly started facebook page.
+From exploring the Andaman islands to skiing in Auli in Uttarakand, Hamid traveled from South to North, from East to West taking the cheapest and the best-suited routes discovering India.
+And as he traveled one end to the other, he penned down details each night into his travel diary throughout his maiden solo trip.
+He also did a picture log every time there was network access onto his newly started facebook page.

 It was not just nature and structures that left him with indelible impression but also the people he met who’ve changed his approach towards life.
 “I got free stays, free food, free rides, and people taking time to help me in finding a place.”

 Like when in Kashmir, Hamid felt almost lost when a Kashmiri woman helped him find his way to the Shahi Hamdan Mosque.
 When they got into the bus she offered to pay for his ticket and said “I have daughters but not a son.
 Why don’t you let me treat you as my son & let me pay for this ticket?“